chef/chef-web-docs/content/install_windows.md

 #### Running as a Scheduled Task

-On Microsoft Windows Chef Infra Client should be run periodically as a scheduled task.
+On Microsoft Windows, run Chef Infra Client periodically as a scheduled task.
 Scheduled tasks provides visibility, configurability, and reliability around log rotation and permissions.
 You can configure the Chef Infra Client to run as a scheduled task using the [chef_client_scheduled_task](/resources/chef_client_scheduled_task/) resource.

 #### Scheduled Task Options